isids08/projects/README.md

 # projects
-This is a collection of all the projects that I have put together.
+This is a collection of all the projects that I have put together for use in classes and outside of class.